danielegrattarola/spektral/README.md

 In the future, the TF1-compatible version of Spektral (<0.2) will receive bug fixes, but all new features will only support TensorFlow 2.

 ## Contributing
 Spektral is an open source project available [on Github](https://github.com/danielegrattarola/spektral), and contributions of all types are welcome.
 Feel free to open a pull request if you have something interesting that you want to add to the framework.

+The contribution guidelines are available [here](https://github.com/danielegrattarola/spektral/blob/master/CONTRIBUTING.md) and a list of feature requests is available [here](https://github.com/danielegrattarola/spektral/projects/1).